emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 * Users should trust our application to manage their accounts.
 * Accounts creation is not free, so unless developers want to pay for it, funds should be transferred from a user to cover this cost.
 Traditional payment methods can be used, like PayPal or Apple/Google Pay.
 However, such an approach should be used with care for mobile applications due to app stores policies.
-Alternatively, Axion Implicit Accounts can be used to avoid paying for account creation.
+Alternatively, Fermi Implicit Accounts can be used to avoid paying for account creation.
 * Unless we want to leave a custodial wallet as the only supported wallet type, we need to support both types of wallets (custodial and non-custodial) in our application.
 This will increase implementations complexity, since we need to support 2 transaction types:
     * Server-signed transactions in case of custodial wallet.
     * Client-signed transactions in case of non-custodial wallet.

 As we mentioned above, [Implicit Accounts](../basics/accounts/account-id.md#implicit-accounts-implicit-accounts) can be used to avoid paying account creation costs.
-This is especially useful for custodial wallets, since it allows us to create a Axion Account free of charge.
-Basically, they work like an Ethereum/Bitcoin-style account by using a public key as an account id, and later can be converted to a full Axion account.
+This is especially useful for custodial wallets, since it allows us to create a Fermi Account free of charge.
+Basically, they work like an Ethereum/Bitcoin-style account by using a public key as an account id, and later can be converted to a full Fermi account.
 However, they have drawbacks as well.
 First of all, human-readable account names cannot be used.
-Also, if we want to convert it to a proper Axion account, which can support Functional Call keys, the account creation fee still has to be paid.
+Also, if we want to convert it to a proper Fermi account, which can support Functional Call keys, the account creation fee still has to be paid.

 While being very powerful, custodial accounts are quite complex and tricky to implement.
 An alternative approach to ease users onboarding is to simplify creation of a wallet itself.
-In Axion, we can do this using [Axion Drops](https://near.org/blog/send-near-to-anyone-with-near-drops/).
+In Fermi, we can do this using [Fermi Drops](https://near.org/blog/send-near-to-anyone-with-near-drops/).
 It allows us to generate a link that guides users through a quick wallet creation process.
 However, the same problem as for the custodial accounts applies - creation of an account is not free.
-That’s why, such a link has Axion tokens attached to it to cover account creation cost and to serve as an initial balance for a newly created wallet.
+That’s why, such a link has Fermi tokens attached to it to cover account creation cost and to serve as an initial balance for a newly created wallet.
 And as with custodial accounts, funds should be transferred from a user to cover this cost using traditional payment channels.

 Another option to simplify onboarding is usage of the [Prepaid Gas](../basics/transactions/gas.md#what-about-prepaid-gas-what-about-prepaid-gas) concept.
 For example, we can issue a Functional Call key that allows users to interact with blockchain without having an account created.
 In this case funds will be drawn from the developer's account.
-This can be used for demo purposes, or to allow users without a Axion account to perform some smart contract actions.
+This can be used for demo purposes, or to allow users without a Fermi account to perform some smart contract actions.

 ## NFT Marketplace